 However, when I returned home to Jamaica, I was immediately bombarded with questions about the steel pan.
 Finding information about the steel pan (steel drums) can be difficult if you live outside of Trinidad and people were turning to me for answers.
 After a while it got a little overwhelming.

-So I built this site (with a lot of help from Site Build It!) to publish the answers to some of my most frequently asked questions.
+So I built this site (with a lot of help from Solo Build It!) to publish the answers to some of my most frequently asked questions.
 The more I wrote the more ideas I got for new pages and the site kept growing and growing!

 Building this site has been an enjoyable adventure, but that’s another story!